Skip to main content

 Totals:

-The files srs<ComponentName>Unittest.m in the main directory of srsRAN-matlab provide the classes for generating such PHY input-output test vectors.
+The files ocudu<ComponentName>Unittest.m in the main directory of OCUDU MATLAB provide the classes for generating such PHY input–output test vectors.
 This is done by leveraging MATLAB 5G Toolbox.
 These classes inherit from the MATLAB matlab.unittest.TestCase class, meaning all of the tools within MATLAB’s unit testing framework can be used with them.
-To facilitate the generation of test vectors, a simplified interface is provided with srsRAN-matlab.
+To facilitate the generation of test vectors, a simplified interface is provided with OCUDU MATLAB.

 To generate the test vectors for all PHY components the following code needs to be run from the MATLAB console: